 Scroll over the alert icon with the exclamation point in the top menu bar.
 Click on Alerts.
 All network alerts are recorded and displayed here.
 This page fills up quickly due to internet traffic and bot probes.
 If you locked down all ports on your machine excluding those needed for connections, ntopng will log all attempts to bypass those ports.

 In addition, ntopng receives nightly updates to a blacklisted hosts file, supplied by spamhaus.org and dshield.org.
 Connections made to and from these blacklisted hosts will be blocked outright by ntopng.
 While this should not be considered a full security solution, this is a good start to counteract malware and spam from infecting systems on your network.

 Now that you have some basic knowledge of how ntopng is used and some idea of its capabilities, you may want to further explore configurations for your specific situation.
-You can find detailed information at the official ntopng website.
-The site also hosts a thorough guide on using ntopng to enhance the security of your network.
-Both links are included below in the More Information section.
+You can find detailed information at the ntopng product page of ntop’s website.

 This guide is published under a CC BY-ND 4.0 license.